A Gardener's Christmas at Hughenden

-Taking inspiration from the place and its produce, the people and their stories, we’re celebrating the nature, beauty and history of the gardens at Hughenden this Christmas, from their creation in the 1860s by Mary Anne Disraeli to the present day care and work of the National Trust garden team.
+Christmas 2021 Taking inspiration from the place and its produce, the people and their stories, we’re celebrating the nature, beauty and history of the gardens at Hughenden this Christmas, from their creation in the 1860s by Mary Anne Disraeli, to the present day care and work of the National Trust garden team.

-Saturday 20 Nov to Monday 3 Jan.
+Every day bar Christmas Eve and Christmas Day until Monday 3 Jan.
 10am-4pm, last entry 3.30pm.
 House 11am-3pm, last entry 2.15pm.
 Free event, normal admissions apply.
-Numbers in the house are limited for safety, places available on a first come, first serve basis on the day only.
+Numbers in the house are limited for safety, places available on a first come, first served basis on the day only.

-The stableyard with oversize wreaths and a 15 foot conifer tree is decorated with sparkling fairy lights and handmade decorations featuring garden icons in miniature, from spades and trowels, to wheelbarrows and wellies.
+The stableyard has a 15 foot conifer tree decorated with sparkling fairy lights and handmade decorations featuring garden icons in miniature, from spades and trowels, to wheelbarrows and wellies.
 A delightful backdrop for visitors to sit and enjoy a festive treat from the café or pick up a special gift or two in the shop.

 Through the French doors, on the terrace outside, two fir trees are resplendent with handmade peacock eye decorations and mirrored in the winter bedding designs with polyanthus in dark blues and deep violet.